ArunPatel1999/My-Public-Learning/Java/Core/README.md

 	# Core Java Features

 	```
-	This Project Contain Java Realted Code and Feture Testing and Other Type Testing
+	This project contains Java-related code, feature testing, and other types of testing.

-	In this Project i performed this operation.
+	In this project, I performed the following operations:

-	1) CollectionsMethod that is contain ```Collections``` method
+	1) CollectionsMethod that contains `Collections` methods:
-	  i) frequnecy of accurence of caracter
+	   i) Frequency of occurrence of a character.

-	2) README.md Generator that is follow bottom to top aproch it is copy all child README.md data and add in parent
+	2) README.md Generator that follows a bottom-to-top approach: it copies all child README.md data and adds it to the parent.

 	```
 	</details>